mixpanel/webpack-dev-server-status-bar/README.md

 - `window.__webpackEventStyles__` [Object] Override default CSS.
 - `window.__webpackEventElem__` [DOMElement] DOM Element to apply the style on.
 Default: `body`.
 - `{webpackEventColor}` Use this placeholder in your CSS rules.
+- `[data-webpack-status]` Attribute to be used with CSS selectors.
+See colors objects for available values.

 Please note that if you want to keep away custom configs from your production codebase, than you should add these inside your own modules.